MicrosoftDocs/powerapps-docs/powerapps-docs/user/interactive-dashboards.md

   > [!div class="mx-imgBorder"]
   > ![Select drill down option](media/drill_down.png "Select drill down option")

-4. Select an area one of the chart or graphs to apply a filter.
+4. Select an area one of the chart or graph to apply a filter.

   > [!div class="mx-imgBorder"]
   > ![Select an area on a chart](media/select_chart_area.png "Select an area on a chart")